xmos/vocalfusion_3510_avs_setup/README.md

 ## Using different Amazon details
 To change client and product ID, run `avssetup`.
 It will ask you to type in your IDs and invoke `avsauth` for you.
 As a result the SDK JSON file will be updated so subsequent `avsrun` can use the new details.

+## Changing Sensory operating point
+The Sensory operating point is set to 12 in the default avs build.
+To change the operating point and recompile, follow the following steps.

+1. On the Raspberry Pi, open the file /home/pi/sdk-folder/avs-device-sdk/KWD/Sensory/src/SensoryKeywordDetector.cpp

+2. Go to line 61 in the file.
+It should have the text, `static const unsigned int SENSORY_OPERATING_POINT = 12;`

+3. Replace 12 in the line above with the desired operating point value.
+Save and close the file.

+4. On a Raspberry Pi terminal type, `avssetup <path to config.json file> v1.14`

+5. Type 'agree' when aked to do so and respond "y" to the `Automatically run AVS SDK at startup` question.

+6. Once avssetup completes, type avsrun and scroll through the prints on the terminal.
+You should see `Sensory operating point = <new value you've set for the operating point>` printed on the terminal.
+AVS is now running with Sensory operating at the new operating point.